Dyess Air Force Base: Cold War

 Units stationed at Dyess Air Force Base while the 5/517th was operational included SAC's 819th Strategic Aerospace Division, the 96th BW, and the 578th Strategic Missile Squadron.
 Several of the 578th's Altas F Silos are located near the Nike sites.
 The Army Air Defense Command Post was located 37 miles west at Sweetwater AFS.
 Both of the sites were located near former Army posts.
 Camp Barkeley served as a World War II infantry division training center, while Fort Phantom Hill was a frontier outpost and stop on the Butterfield stage route.

-C-130 aircraft depart in a minimum-interval takeoff at Dyess during a mass airdrop exercise, December 1988.
+A C-130 aircraft departs in a minimum-interval takeoff at Dyess during a mass airdrop exercise, December 1988.

 Since 1961, various models of C-130 Hercules aircraft have been stationed at Dyess AFB.
-The C-130s were originally assigned to the 64th Troop Carrier Wing (TCW) and from 1963 to 1972, the 516th Troop Carrier Wing was the host C-130 wing.
-In 1972, the 516 TCW was replaced with the 463d Tactical Airlift Wing (463 TAW).
-During the Vietnam War, TAC C-130 crews routinely rotated to forward based C-130 wings in the Pacific theater to support operations in Vietnam.
+The C-130s were originally assigned to the 64th Troop Carrier Wing (TCW) and from 1963 to 1972, the 516th TCW was the host C-130 wing.
+In 1972, the 516th TCW was replaced with the 463rd Tactical Airlift Wing (463 TAW).
+During the Vietnam War, TAC C-130 crews routinely rotated to forward-based C-130 wings in the Pacific theater to support operations in Vietnam.
 In 1974, the 463 TAW was reassigned from Tactical Air Command to Military Airlift Command (MAC) as part of a USAF-wide initiative to place both strategic and tactical airlift assets under MAC control.

 From 1962 to 1965, Dyess Air Force Base had 12 SM-65 Atlas missile sites stationed around it.
 The Dyess sites were operated by the 578th Strategic Missile Squadron.
 After being decommissioned in 1965, the Atlas missiles were removed and all sites demilitarized.

-In June 1985, the 96th received its first B-1B Lancer replacing the B-52 Stratofortress, and in October 1986, assumed nuclear alert status.
-Since achieving IOC, Dyess has been recognized as the premier bomber-training center and leads the fleet in maintaining the highest mission capability status of its aircraft, avionics test stations and support equipment.
+In June 1985, the 96th received its first Rockwell B-1B Lancer to replace the B-52 Stratofortress, and in October 1986, assumed nuclear-alert status.
+Since achieving IOC, Dyess has been recognized as the premier bomber-training center and leads the fleet in maintaining the highest mission-capability status of its aircraft, avionics test stations, and support equipment.
 Shortly after, the Soviet Union fell and left many wondering the fate of the base.
-In 1991, the 463d Tactical Airlift Wing was simply designated the 463d Airlift Wing (463 AW).
+In 1991, the 463rd Tactical Airlift Wing was simply designated the 463rd Airlift Wing (463 AW).
 In October 1992, the parent commands of both wings changed.
 The 96 BW was reassigned to the newly established Air Combat Command, and the 463 AW was assigned to the new Air Mobility Command.